manuGil/online-core/docs/source/dic.rst

 .. note::
    **QGIS.**
-   We will apply a classification base on macroclasses (information class), and not on subclasses (spectral classes).
+   We will apply a classification based on macroclasses (information class), and not on subclasses (spectral classes).
-   When we classify according to macroclasses, the classification algorithm will group subclasses and label the resuls according to macroclass.
-However, *the classification algorithm will nto merge the spectral signatures.*
+   When we classify according to macroclasses, the classification algorithm will group subclasses and label the results according to macroclass.
+However, *the classification algorithm will not merge the spectral signatures.*

 .. attention::
    **Question.**